Selling your home can be a bittersweet, stressful experience — with or without flooding in the crawl space.

 With locations in the Portland and Seattle areas, Crawl Pros is the regional expert in crawl space and attic services.
 We understand common issues with houses in the region, know what to look for, and can offer thorough, accurate explanations and recommendations as a result.
 We’re so confident in our ability, in fact, that we offer a “Perfect Lifetime Guarantee” with all of our services, including water remediation services.

-If you’re interested in scheduling Crawl Pros services, please submit the form below.
+If you’re interested in scheduling Crawl Pros services, please submit the form below for a free estimate.
 We look forward to working with you!